Hubs-Foundation/hubs-docs/docs/dev-system-overview.md

 # [The Client](https://github.com/mozilla/hubs)
 Renders almost everything the user sees.
 The html pages are served by retculum but come from the client.

-The 2D front-end is built with React with in-room 3d content built using [networked aframe](https://github.com/networked-aframe/networked-aframe) and three.js.
+The front-end is built with React for 2D components and Three.js and A-Frame for the 3D scene.
+The 3D content is synced across clients using networked aframe.
 Physics run on the client using Ammo.js/Wasm.

+Each page on the client is served from the back-end, Reticulum.
+The /admin folder contains the code for the Admin Panel which is separate to run from Hubs.

 ### [networked aframe](https://github.com/networked-aframe/networked-aframe)
 Game networking is implemented using the networked-aframe library.
 Currently, authorization and authentication is enforced on a small subset of messages like joining and kicking, but the capability is there for us to do message-level authorization.